ShaheenHossain/eagle-12.1/doc/reference/qweb.rst

         the ``keep_query`` helper function

     :param values: context values to pass to QWeb for rendering
-    :param str engine: name of the Eagle ERP model to use for rendering, can be used to expand or customize QWeb locally (by creating a "new" qweb based on ``ir.qweb`` with alterations)
+    :param str engine: name of the Eagle model to use for rendering, can be used to expand or customize QWeb locally (by creating a "new" qweb based on ``ir.qweb`` with alterations)